Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 2. In Controller, `@RegisteredOAuth2AuthorizedClient` can be used to  get `OAuth2AuthorizedClient`.
    `OAuth2AuthorizedClient` contains accessToken to access related client resource.

-Support the use of `@RegisteredOAuth2AuthorizedClient` to get `OAuth2AuthorizedClient`:
 ```java
 @GetMapping("/graph")
 @ResponseBody